Don't Kit-Nap Kittens

 When we find a litter of kittens, our good-hearted instincts tell us to jump in and help.
 Please don’t!
 Thankfully, human intervention is typically not required.
 In fact, the best thing you can do is leave the kittens alone.
 Mom will likely return shortly, and it’s critical that the kittens remain in her care as she offers the best chance for survival.
 If you are extremely certain that the kittens are orphaned, you can then step in and help by caring for the kittens until they’re old enough to find homes.

-The chart below will help you determine what steps to take if you’ve found kittens.
+This graphic will help you determine what steps to take if you’ve found kittens.
+You can also download this flyer to share.

 Kitten Season is actually three in one, because female cats will average 3-4 litters a year.
 The season begins in early spring and ends in late fall.
 And here in the “Sunshine State” our kitten season runs even longer than most!
 Shelters cannot take in all the kittens born in Pinellas County.
 There is simply not enough time, manpower or resources.
 Also – the best place for kittens is with their mothers.